 Emergency dispatchers are highly trained professionals with specialized skills used to guide victims or callers through very difficult circumstances in order to get pertinent and accurate information.

 In addition to the core services offered on every fire rescue unit, MDFR manages all fire rescue operations at Miami-Dade airports.

-The Miami-Dade Fire Rescue (MDFR) Air Rescue Bureau provides regional aero-medical transport, search and rescue, firefighting, and tactical support to MDFR operations, and those of local municipalities, state and federal government agencies.
+The Miami-Dade Fire Rescue (MDFR) Air Rescue Bureau provides regional aero-medical transport, search and rescue, firefighting and tactical support to MDFR operations, to those of local municipalities and government agencies at the state and federal level.

 Hazardous materials response (Hazmat)

 MDFR maintains full-time countywide response capabilities for the control of hazardous material (Hazmat) and toxic substance releases.